Arthur V. Dias

 Arthur Vincent Dias (10 February 1886 – 31 July 1960), commonly known as Arthur V. Dias, was a philanthropist, temperance movement member and an independence activist of Sri Lanka (then known as Ceylon).
 A planter by profession, he is known for the jackfruit propagation campaign he pioneered throughout the country, which earned him the name "Kos Mama" (Sin.
-'Uncle Jack').
+Jack Fruit Uncle').
 A national hero of Sri Lanka, Dias also helped a number of educational establishments in the country.
 Before Sri Lanka gained independence from British rule, he was imprisoned by the colonial government and sentenced to death, although he was later released.

 Personal life

 Arthur Vincent Dias was born on 10 February 1886 to a wealthy family in Panadura.
 His father was P. Jeremias Dias, a plantation owner and a franchiser of arrack.
 His mother was Selestina Rodrigo, a philanthropist who later helped found the Visakha Vidyalaya.
 Dias received his primary education from St. John's College Panadura and his secondary education from St Thomas' College, Mt.
 Lavinia.
 His father died in 1902.
 After completing his education, Dias took over his family's plantation businesses.
 He later married Grace Salgado.
 The couple had nine children; five daughters and four sons.
 Dias died on 31 July 1960.